subygan/subygan.github.io/blog/content/tech/theory/ddia.md

 - __Materialized aggregate__ - aggregate function over a _materialized view_.
 - __Materialized view__ - like a standard (virtual) view, but the contents of the result is written to disk.
 When the underlying data changes, materilised view also changes
 - __OLAP cube__ - a materialized view with aggregate data of content
+- __encoding, serialization, marshalling__, in-memory representation => byte sequence
+- __decoding, deserializaiton, unmarshalling__, byte sequence => in-memory representation
+- __data outlives code__ in a lot of cases, data in the db is persisted forever while the application keeps evolving, this has implications like, backward-compatibility and database migrations.
+- __Service Oriented Architecture (SOA)__, uses discrete, self-contained services instead of monolithic architectures.
+-